mmcc007/fledge/README.md

 ## Google Play Console setup
+*Now that your app is fully configured, it is time to setup the app in the Google store console.*

 `App Store Connect` requires that the application be set-up before builds can be uploaded automatically.